Calcitonin gene-related peptide receptor antagonist: Migraine

 As of 2024, eight blockers of CGRP or its receptor have been approved by the US Food and Drug Administration for the treatment or prevention of migraine.

 These include erenumab, brand name Aimovig, approved in the U.S. for use for migraines in 2018.
 It interacts by blocking the CGRP receptor.
 As of 2018, fremanezumab, brand name Ajovy, was approved in the U.S. for use for migraines.
 It interacts with the CGRP protein expressed during an attack.
 Galcanezumab, brand name Emgality, was the third treatment to be approved in the U.S. in 2018 for use in migraines.
 It also interacts with the CGRP protein.

 As of February 2020, eptinezumab (Vyepti) was approved by the FDA for the treatment of migraine via intravenous infusion as well.

 Three small-molecule antagonists have been approved for treatment of migraine: ubrogepant, rimegepant, and atogepant.
 Ubrogepant and rimegepant are approved for acute treatment.
 Atogepant and rimegepant are approved for preventative treatment.

+Research

+Drugs of this class have been investigated for use in osteoarthritis in mice.